 The IEP team's decision to recommend promotion of a student to the principal should be based on progress toward mastery of Access Points, progress toward mastery of his/her annual goals, and may include additional factors.
-Progress towards mastery of annual goal(s) will be assessed and documented on the IEP.
+Progress towards mastery of annual goal(s) will be assessed and documented on the IEP and periodically reported to parents.